d1gits/dao-hack-movielist/README.md

     npm run start
     ```

-5. Jest is included for testing React components and Truffle's own suite is incldued for smart contracts.
+5. Jest is included for testing React components and Truffle's own suite is included for smart contracts.
 Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
     ```javascript
     // Runs Jest for component tests.
     npm run test